scotparchman/sample-test-repo/README.md

 # sample-test-repo
-THis is a sample test repo
+This is a sample test repo

+I wonder if ths thing will work...